grayhemp/pgcookbook/streaming_replication_setup.md

-By this we turned standby mode on, specified a connection string to point to the primary server, and specified a path to the trigger file which presence will be a signal for postgres to finish the recovery and to promote the replica to a master.
+By this we turned standby mode on, specified a connection string to point to the primary server, and specified a path to the trigger file which presence will be a signal for PostgreSQL to finish the recovery and to promote the replica to a master.
 In case of the ssh-tunneling specify the host as `127.0.0.1` and the port as `2345`.